Skip to main content

 If you, however, learn how to be productive and do more with less effort, your wage will be significantly higher.
 It is a matter of practice.
 As you grow in the field, you will learn to recognize which information you receive carries greater significance and what to ignore.
 You will also learn to concentrate and maintain your attention for longer and when to take a break.

 A technique you can use to improve your productivity is time blocking.
-I have recently been introduced to this method and am still a beginner, but it proves very effective.
+I was recently introduced to this method, and I am still a beginner of using it, but it proves very effective.

-The basics are that you set a specific timeframe for each type of task you have.
-Instead of doing various assignments simultaneously and multi-tasking, you improve your concentration by devoting yourself to one thing at a time.
+The basics of it is that you set a specific timeframe for each type of tasks you have.
+Instead of doing various assignments simultanuously and multi-tasking, you improve your level of concentration by fully devoting to one thing at a time.

 4. Patience